What is ChloraPrep patient preoperative skin preparation?

 - In or around eyes, ears, and mouth.
 May cause serious or permanent injury if permitted to enter and remain

-Additional labeled warnings of ChloraPrep skin antiseptic include:
+Additional labeled warnings of ChloraPrep preoperative skin preparation include:

-- Avoid getting solution into hairy areas, as wet hair is flammable; Hair may take up to 1 hour to dry
+- Avoid getting solution into hairy areas, as wet hair is flammable; Hair may take up to 1 hour to dry.
+Reduced dry time for smaller applicators.

 For additional information on Prevention of Fire in the operating room please visit the following websites: